-Boston had been without a newspaper for 14 years when John Campbell, the postmaster, started the Boston News-Letter, on April 24, 1704.
+Boston had not had a newspaper for 14 years when John Campbell, the postmaster, started the Boston News-Letter, on April 24, 1704.
 It was the first continuously published newspaper in British North America.

 John Campbell, a Loyalist, had no problem getting one.
 The Boston News-Letter would function as the Tory house organ until the Siege of Boston.